 - 256 = Switch user

-For example, to see Restart as the default action, set Value data to 4.
+For example, to see Restart as the default action, set the Value data to 4.

-Once you complete the above steps, minimize all opened windows and press ALT+F4 (if your keyboard includes Fn key, then your combination will be Fn+ALT+F4).
-You will see the default action for Shut Down Dialog (Alt+F4) is changed.
+Once you complete the above steps, minimize all opened windows and press ALT+F4 (if your keyboard includes the Fn key, then your combination will be Fn+ALT+F4).
+You will see that the default action for the Shut Down Dialog (Alt+F4) has changed.

 Step 1.
 Open the Local Group Policy Editor.